 Immersed in a digital universe, today’s hyper-connected society has created a generation of highly communicative, inherently conscious, tech-savvy consumers.
 Born from the mid-1990s to the late 2000s, the majority of this generation is still under the age of 18 and have already held a sizeable impact on today’s society.

 Not to be ignored, generation Z is a growing market of around 72 million worldwide and is set to surpass millennials as the largest cohort in history.
-It’s predicted that this group will make up more than 25 per cent of the workforce from 2020 and will see a huge surge in buying power, with a massive 44 billion annually already being spent.
+This group now make up more than 25 per cent of the workforce and will soon see a huge surge in buying power, with a massive $44 billion annually already being spent.
 If these figure’s alone don’t make you question whether you should be marketing to them, over 70% of gen-Z’s say they’re able to influence family decisions, such as purchases.

 However, the key to unlocking Gen Z’s commercial potential lies in understanding where and how to reach such a rapidly developing cohort.
 At the epicentre of all interactions is the creative nature of communication, with 51% believing that they are more creative than the generations that came before.
 Gen Z’s upbringing has led them to develop a unique set of qualities and channels of expression, sharing emotions and keeping in contact with friends through photo’s, status updates and videos; available instantly and sometimes, for the whole world to see.
 Therefore, it is crucial for brands and marketers to tap into the distinctive language that Gen Z’s have built for themselves.